GrafiteInc/Docs/docs/utilities/forms.md

-visible() // make a Field visible in the rendered index hidden() // make a field hidden in the rendered index tableClass('foo') // set the class for the rendered index column
+visible() // make a Field visible in the rendered index hidden() // make a field hidden in the rendered index tableClass('foo') // set the class for the rendered index column submitOnChange() // enable changing a field to trigger a submit submitOnKeyUp() // enable key up on a field to trigger a submit
 ```

 #### Special Field Options